dcunited001/dcunited001.github.io/_posts/2016-05-03-facets-of-greatness-part-1-intro.md

 generation.
 There is far too much confirmation bias in both the rich and the poor that prevents us from finding solutions to address the root causes of poverty.
-In particular, those who are wealthy have an obligation to those who are not.
+In particular, those who are wealthy have an obligation to aid those who are not.
 If the wealthy in this country do not demonstrate their appreciation of that responsibility, then the system that we have becomes reproachable and vulnerability to instability.
 We absolutely cannot have this kind of instability in any major world power as we approach this period of exponential technological growth.
 Technology is a double-edged sword and has the propensity for beneficence and for malevolence, particularly if it's not controlled.
 If some of this tech gets into the wrong hands, it will create disorder that is bad very every major world power.
-If we recognize this, agree to cooperate and formulate a strategy for handling this, we'll be fine.
+If we recognize this, agree to cooperate and formulate a strategy for handling this, then we'll be fine.
 If we can't do that, we're screwed.
 And the kind of world that exists after major technological collapse is one in which the lack of resources and the lack of systems to promote coordinated behavior prevents the emergence of a stable system that fosters virtuous behavior.
 It'd be the exact opposite.
 The best way for an individual to survive or protect their family would be by acting in horridly selfish ways.
 It's also important to understand that this kind of Mad Max scenario isn't certain and that assuming it is may make it difficult to restore order.

 The whole world has enough on our plate without major war.
 We have to clean up the oceans and the environment over the next two